zehranurozbay/zehranurozbay.github.io/_pages/quotes.md

 > Taught man that which he knew not.
 (Al-‘Alaq 96:5)

+> Dare to be naïve.
+Richard Buckminster Fuller

 > When you're in love, you want to tell the world.
 Carl Sagan

 > Don't compare your beginning to someone else's middle, or your middle to someone else's end.
 Jon Acuff